Keyri-Co/browser-fingerprinting/README.md

 ## API

-After you create new `Device` instance you will be able to use next public methods:
+After you create new `Device` instance you will be able to use the following public methods:

 | Method                  | Arguments | Return                   | Description                                                             |
 | ----------------------- | --------- | ------------------------ | ----------------------------------------------------------------------- |